-- 3.5.3.3.9 Any oil tanker involved in STS operations shall carry on board an approved plan how to conduct STS operations (STS Operations Plan) in compliance with IMO resolution MEPC.186(59). - 3.5.3.4 Prevention of pollution at oil contaminated and bilge water discharge. - 3.5.3.4.1 The requirements for filtering equipment and for discharge of oily bilge water in compliance with regulations 14 and 15 of Annex I to MARPOL shall apply to all ships as specified thereof. - 3.5.3.4.2 In addition to the requirements of Annex I to MARPOL 73/78, each ship shall be fitted with the oil contaminated bilge water holding tank of sufficient capacity agreed with the Register for bilge water storage and disposal to reception facilities. - 3.5.3.5 Prevention of pollution by garbage. - 3.5.3.5.1 The requirements to garbage management and the availability of Garbage Management Plans and placards shall apply to all ships in compliance with Annex V to MARPOL 73/78 regardless the ship gross tonnage and permissible number of persons on board. - 3.5.3.5.2 A ship shall be equipped with the marked containers with tight covers for garbage, collection and storage prior to its discharge to the sea in the allowed areas in accordance with the regulations 3 6 of Annex V to MARPOL 73/78 or prior to its incineration in the ship incinerators or discharge to shore reception facilities. - 3.5.3.6 Prevention of pollution by sewage. - 3.5.3.6.1 A ship shall be provided with a Certificate specified in 3.4.3.2. - 3.5.3.6.2 All ships shall be fitted with a sewage holding tank and sewage treatment plant of sufficient capacity having a Certificate of Type Approval in compliance with IMO resolution MEPC.159(55) or MEPC.227(64), as applicable.
+- 3.5.3.3.9 Any oil tanker involved in STS operations shall carry on board an approved plan how to conduct STS operations (STS Operations Plan) in compliance with IMO resolution MEPC.186(59). - 3.5.3.4 Prevention of pollution at oil contaminated and bilge water discharge. - 3.5.3.4.1 The requirements for filtering equipment and for discharge of oily bilge water in compliance with regulations 14 and 15 of Annex I to MARPOL shall apply to all ships as specified thereof. - 3.5.3.4.2 In addition to the requirements of Annex I to MARPOL 73/78, each ship shall be fitted with the oil contaminated bilge water holding tank of sufficient capacity agreed with the Register for bilge water storage and disposal to reception facilities. - 3.5.3.5 Prevention of pollution by garbage. - 3.5.3.5.1 The requirements to garbage management and the availability of Garbage Management Plans and placards shall apply to all ships in compliance with Annex V to MARPOL 73/78 regardless the ship gross tonnage and permissible number of persons on board. - 3.5.3.5.2 A ship shall be equipped with the marked containers with tight covers for garbage, collection and storage prior to its discharge to the sea in the allowed areas in accordance with the regulations 3 6 of Annex V to MARPOL 73/78 or prior to its incineration in the ship incinerators or discharge to shore reception facilities. - 3.5.3.5.3 If a ship is fitted with the food wastes comminuter, which provides for comminution to particles not exceeding 25 mm in size, comminuted food wastes shall be directed to a dedicated separate holding tank when the ship is operating within the areas where the discharge of such wastes is prohibited. - 3.5.3.6 Prevention of pollution by sewage. - 3.5.3.6.1 A ship shall be provided with a Certificate specified in 3.4.3.2. - 3.5.3.6.2 All ships shall be fitted with a sewage holding tank and sewage treatment plant of sufficient capacity having a Certificate of Type Approval in compliance with IMO resolution MEPC.159(55) or MEPC.227(64), as applicable.

-The above holding tank of sufficient capacity shall be fitted with the effective visual indication means of its capacity with visual and audible alarm activated at its filling by 80 % filling of the tank.
+The above holding tank of sufficient capacity shall be fitted with the effective visual indication means of its capacity with visual and audible alarm activated at 80 % filling of the tank.
+Means shall be provided to aerate holding tank to maintain oxygen concentration required to prevent the development of anaerobic conditions in the tank.